weiyangedward/SendEmail/README.md

 TODO:

 1. use linkedin API to pull down a list of address according to profile that you are interested in (e.g. recruiter)
+2. a script to generate email title, body with modified receiver and company names